ceool/pinpoint-docker/Readme.md

 **You will need to attach *Pinpoint-Agent* to your application.**

 Running Pinpoint-Agent docker-compose separately, Examples are [here](https://github.com/naver/pinpoint-docker/tree/master/pinpoint-agent-attach-example).
-Otherwise, you can check how [Pinpoint-Quickstart](https://github.com/naver/pinpoint-docker/blob/master/docker-compose.yml) is attached to Pinpoint-Agent with docker-compose.

 We'll try to create more examples along the way.
 If anyone who can share their dockerfile, it's always welcome.